Morning, Tuesday, 12th February 2019

 THIS EVENT IS CPD CERTIFIED

-Delegates will discuss what is needed for the industry to secure investment and overcome regulatory uncertainty, following the Government reaffirming its commitment to develop CCUS technology in the Clean Growth Strategy, but cutting the budget to kick-start the industry from £1bn to £100m.
+We expect discussion to reflect issues around uncertainty for the industry, and the impact on investment and innovation, following the Government reaffirming its commitment to develop CCUS technology in the Clean Growth Strategy, but cutting the budget to kick-start the industry from £1bn to £100m.

 Further sessions examine planning issues and the prospects for making the technology more commercially viable at scale, including reducing costs and supporting innovation - and latest thinking on the challenges for retrofitting the technology on existing industrial sites and on developing the cost-effectiveness of carbon storage in helping meet climate change targets.